Land0fChocolate/NewEmeraldRomHack/README.md

 # Changelog

+- Many post gen 3 features from pokeemerald Expansion are in this ROM.

 - Pokemon can have up to 3 active abilities.
 Many Pokemon have had their ability set updated.
 - New ability: Volume Up.
 Power of sound based moves have increased by 33%.
 Used by Loudred/Exploud.
 - New ability: Lava Body.
 Attackers who make contact will get inflicted with burn.
 Used by Slugma/Magargo.